Palais-Royal: Galleries

 The six-story buildings that surround the gardens on three sides have galleries on the ground floor containing shops and restaurants The garden galleries were constructed 1781–1784 to the designs of the Victor Louis.
 On the west side is the Montpensier Gallery, on the north, the Beaujolais Gallery, and to the east, the Valois Gallery.
 Traversing the south side of the garden are two parallel colonnades, remnants of the former covered Galerie d'Orléans (demolished in 1930).
 They stand between the court of honor and the garden.

 Restaurants - Le Grand Véfour

-The Palais Royale was famous for its restaurants, particularly following the French Revolution, when chefs of aristocratic families who had fled France opened their own restaurants.
+The Palais-Royal was famous for its restaurants, particularly following the French Revolution, when chefs of aristocratic families who had fled France opened their own restaurants.
 One surviving restaurant from this period is Le Grand Véfour, It opened in 1784 as the Café de Chartres.
 In the 20th century it was a favorite dining spot for Colette and Jean Cocteau, and preserves much of its original decor.